-Meet a new luxury smartphone, the Lumigon T2 HD
+Meet a new luxury smartphone, the Lumigon T2 HD41

 In Denmark, a company by the name of Lumigon has been piecing together a smartphone with the goal of providing quality craftsmanship and attention to detail.
 Today, that device was introduced as the T2 HD.

 What we are presented with is a slim, minimalist design, built with stainless steel, is water resistant and intended to provide what the company describes as innovative features to “make your life easier in a cool way.”

 Let’s begin with some of these innovative features.
 First, the T2 HD comes with a front facing flash.
 Called the FrontFlash, you will not need to worry about dark looking selfies from the 2.4MP front facing camera.

 Next, a charging and data transfer dock comes with the T2 HD as well.
 It is part of Lumigon’s "Behavior Control Feature" which allows you to customize the T2 HD’s behavior to your preferences.
 If you wish, the T2 HD will go in to silent mode, turn the alarm on, or change other feature settings automatically when placed in the dock.

 The audio is something of a differentiator too.
 Audio technology is provided by Bang & Olufson’s ICEpower, meant to deliver powerful sound whether you are playing music through the T2 HD’s stereo speakers or included Hi-Fi headset.

 Then there is the intended build quality for this device.
 It will be available in either black or white, and it is built using stainless steel and Corning Gorilla Glass 3.
 The T2 HD is IP65 dust and water resistant and will weigh just 148 grams (5.2 ounces).
 There will be a limited edition run with 24-carat gold as well.